thoughtworks-jumpstart/react-simple-clock/README.md

 In this exercise, your task is to convert the function component to a class component and use `state` to update the time instead.

+Once you have done that you can look at splitting your app into multiple logical components and even use React.Fragment to avoid wrapping your components in a single

 ## The clock

 Let's look at our current implementation: